singularitti/SimpleDFT.jl/README.md

 SimpleDFT.jl is a simple plane wave density functional theory (DFT) code.
 It is a Julia implementation of the [DFT++](https://arxiv.org/abs/cond-mat/9909130) pragmas proposed by Thomas Arias et al.
+Also, it serves as the minimalistic prototype for the [eminus](https://gitlab.com/wangenau/eminus) code, which was introduced in the [master thesis](https://www.researchgate.net/publication/356537762_Domain-averaged_Fermi_holes_A_self-interaction_correction_perspective) of Wanja Timm Schulze to explain theory and software development compactly.
 This version is a straightforward translation of the [SimpleDFT](https://gitlab.com/wangenau/simpledft) code from Python to Julia.
-The resulting energy difference between both codes is well below the mEₕ range.
+The resulting energy difference between all codes is well below the mEₕ range.

 | SimpleDFT.jl | Description |
 | --------- | ----------- |